Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

     _pickle.PicklingError: Can't pickle <function <lambda> at 0x2b599e088ae8>: attribute lookup <lambda> on __main__ failed

-This means you have something in your model definition, transforms, optimizer, dataloader or callbacks that is cannot be pickled.
-By pickled we mean the following would fail.
+This means something in your model definition, transforms, optimizer, dataloader or callbacks cannot be pickled, and the following code will fail:

 .. code-block:: python